Ouranosinc/raven-hydro/README.md

 The goal of this project is to provide a Python-based multiplatform installer for the Raven hydrological model using [scikit-build-core](https://github.com/scikit-build/scikit-build-core) and [pybind11](https://github.com/pybind/pybind11).
 The compiled binary is built with support for [NetCDF4](https://www.unidata.ucar.edu/software/netcdf/), and uses a custom `CMakeLists.txt`, rather than the one provided with the [Raven source code](http://raven.uwaterloo.ca/Downloads.html), in order to leverage *pip* for handling the installation and management of binaries and libraries.

-This project differs from [RavenPy](https://github.com/CSHS-CWRA/RavenPy) by solely providing a means for downloading, compiling, and installing the Raven binary (with NetCDF4 support) on multiple platforms and as well as providing version control and updating via *pip*/PyPI.
+This project supports [RavenPy](https://github.com/CSHS-CWRA/RavenPy) by providing a dedicated library for downloading, compiling, and installing the Raven binary (with NetCDF4 support by default) on multiple platforms, as well as providing version control and updates via *pip*/PyPI.

 The source code for Raven is not included in this repository, but is fetched from the releases of [RavenHydroFramework GitHub repository](https://github.com/CSHS-CWRA/RavenHydroFramework) and compiled during the installation process.